-Accounts payable are current liabilities; meaning the accounts payable due within a year However, we all know vendors typically don’t give you a year (most are due on receipt or within 30 days).
-There are other liabilities like short-term loans, payroll costs or income taxes for your business … but those are recorded elsewhere.
+Accounts payable are current liabilities, meaning they are due within a year.
+However, we all know vendors typically don’t give you a year (most are due on receipt or within 30 days).
+There are other liabilities like short-term loans, payroll costs or income taxes for your business, but those are recorded elsewhere.

 Think of accounts receivable as your outstanding invoices.
 It’s like you’ve received an IOU from your customers.
 They have a legal obligation to pay you back.

-Similar to accounts payable, the accounts receivable is a current asset—we’re talking at the most a year.
+Similar to accounts payable, the accounts receivable is a current asset—we’re talking, at the most, due within a year.
 But again, you likely aren’t going to give your customers a year to pay you back.
 If a company cannot collect on its accounts receivable, they do have options for recourse, including taking the debtor to court or handing over the debt collection to a third-party bill collector.

 As a fun fact, if a company has bad debt (accounts receivable was recorded as income but payment was not received), the IRS allows you to subtract it from your gross income on your income tax return.
 However, this is only as long as the debt was reported as income on a previous return.
 But if by chance your customer comes through (after you record it as bad debt), you will need to record a bad debt recovery (income) when the money is received.